Changing the Course of a Life

 Many refugees cannot qualify for food, healthcare, or obtain work permits.
 They are penalized by deportation if found working without work permits.
 Deportation can be a “death sentence” as they would be returning to the countries from which they escaped.
 Some become “refugees recycled” – unpaid labor by unscrupulous employers.
 Others become victims of human trafficking.
 Many continue to be actively hunted by the family, tribal, or terrorist violence they fled and cannot leave their shelters without risking assault, or worse.

 Although many refugees are educated with professional or academic degrees, they are not allowed to support their families.
-Most apply to be resettled to a welcoming country through their new location’s refugee office or the United Nations High Commissioner on Refugees.
-Refugees live “a life in limbo,” waiting an average of 17 years, before being able to leave their poverty-stricken situation and resettle into a new country that will provide safety, independence, and hope.
+Most apply to be resettled to a welcoming country through their new location’s refugee office or the United Nations High Commissioner for Refugees.